 From the preceding discussion, it is obvious that the status of the individual or self as an independent being, constitute a serious question, in a social sense, in African philosophy.
 This question arises when we consider C.B.
 Okolo's assertion, and which aligns with our exposition, that "individuals only become real in their relationship with others, in a community or a group.
-It is the community which makes the individual to the extent that without the community, the individual has no existence".9 This assertion, no doubt, follows from Placid Tempels understanding of the self in his study of the Bantu basic ontology.
+It is the community which makes the individual to the extent that without the community, the individual has no existence".
+This assertion, no doubt, follows from Placid Tempels understanding of the self in his study of the Bantu basic ontology.
 According to Tempels;

-just as Bantu (Black African) ontology is opposed to the European concept of individuated things existing in themselves, isolated from others, so Bantu psychology cannot conceive of man as an individual, as a force existing by itself and apart from its ontological relationship with other living beings and from its connection with animals or inanimate forces around it.10 individual suffers loss of status as an independent subject or discrete being in African system; since the tendency is just to define him only as a product of social integration.
+just as Bantu (Black African) ontology is opposed to the European concept of individuated things existing in themselves, isolated from others, so Bantu psychology cannot conceive of man as an individual, as a force existing by itself and apart from its ontological relationship with other living beings and from its connection with animals or inanimate forces around it.
+10

+In other words, existence, for the African, is essentially socialized, since we cannot conceive him as existing outside this community environment.
+Thus, the self or individual suffers loss of status as an independent subject or discrete being in African system; since the tendency is just to define him only as a product of social integration.
 This definition tends to contradict common understanding of humanity; the principle of autonomy and freedom of the individual.
-This means that, "even though individual human beings belong to a class, yet experience shows that they cling to their own individualities as marks of distinct selves which they cannot part with nor allow to be merged with others".11 And the recognition and respect of this basic fact by social institutions, defines the society as truly dynamic and dedicated to securing the common good of all.
-Therefore, the African definition of the individual only in terms of weexistence, have certain implications for the African society.
+This means that, "even though individual human beings belong to a class, yet experience shows that they cling to their own individualities as marks of distinct selves which they cannot part with nor allow to be merged with others".
+11 And the recognition and respect of this basic fact by social institutions, defines the society as truly dynamic and dedicated to securing the common good of all.
+Therefore, the African definition of the individual only in terms of we-existence, have certain implications for the African society.
 In the first place, it implies that the African is essentially bound to his tribal affiliations and cannot define himself separately apart from the tribe.
 That is, the tribe is superimposing, pushing the self almost to the verge of total disappearance as subject and discrete entity.
 Hence, the African world assumes a collectivist structure, the same posture inherent in Hegelian and Marxist ideologies.
 Here, still, another problem arises; the question of the individual's natural and social rights.
-"In the collectivist community of meaning what claims one has do not derive from one's ontological constitution as an irreplaceable and incommunicable being but from the label placed on one as constituting a part in the whole".12 Consequently, the self is merely a social label.
+"In the collectivist community of meaning what claims one has do not derive from one's ontological constitution as an irreplaceable and incommunicable being but from the label placed on one as constituting a part in the whole".
+Consequently, the self is merely a social label.